Immigration Law

 Yes.
 A slow Form I‑765 (Application for Employment Authorization) might delay your ability to start or continue work legally.
 A delayed Form I‑131 (Application for Travel Document) can also keep you from leaving the U.S., even for emergencies, without risking your green card application.

-What if I need to travel urgently while my green card is pending?
+What if I need to travel urgently while my Green Card is pending?

 You’ll need approved advance parole through Form I‑131 (Application for Travel Document).
 Leaving the U.S. without it can be considered abandoning your Form I‑485.
 You can request expedited processing in genuine emergencies, but it’s not guaranteed.
+However, if you filed to renew your green card, you might be able to travel with your extension letter and your expired Green Card.

-Can switching visa categories speed up my green card process?
+Can switching visa categories speed up my Green Card process?

 Yes.
 Moving to a category with a shorter backlog, such as upgrading from EB‑3 to EB‑2 or EB‑1 when you qualify, significantly reduces wait times.
 Strategic category selection is one of the fastest ways to cut years off your green card timeline.